anthonybroderick98/wallstreet-automation-systems/README.md

 ## 👋 Contact

-Built and maintained by [Your Name]
+Built and maintained by Anthony Broderick
 Reach out if you'd like to see a live demo or discuss AI applications in property or marketing.

----

-Would you like this exported as a markdown file you can paste into your GitHub repo?